osefatul/fullstack-mern-socialmedia/node-rest-api/Readme.md

 #### Conversation and Message Models

 - We introduced user and post model in the first place and we then went on to develop the front end side using react.
-- At the end, when we developed a messaging page where we can chat with our friends and followers on the front end side- We then intorudced and built Conversation and Message models where their schema is defined.
+- At the end, when we developed a messaging page where we can chat with our friends and followers on the front end side, then we intorudced and built Conversation and Message models where their schema is defined.